Best UHP Summer Tires 2026: 6 Top Picks

 2) Continental SportContact 7 — Wet Grip and Daily Drivability

-Continental’s SportContact 7 is a top contender for drivers who want serious grip but still need a tire that works for daily driving.
+Continental’s SportContact 7 is a strong option for drivers who want serious grip but still need a tire that works for daily driving.
 It is especially appealing if you want wet-road control, steering precision, and a predictable feel when the road changes quickly.

 - Why you’ll like it: It blends high grip with a controlled, confidence-building feel.